lurume84/jirafy-desktop/README.md

 This is the file you need to modify to configure your desktop application.

 ## Development Guide
-You need vs2017.
-Checkout and uncompress third_party.7z in the same folder.
+You need vs2017, CMake and Conan.
+Checkout and execute build.bat

 ## Compatibility
 Windows is the only platform supported at this time.
 If application does not start up install last Visual Studio Redistributables.